 - Spray final coat of enamel

 Starting at the top of the shelving and working your way down, spray a solid coat of BIN primer, or whatever primer you choose.
-If the surface is already painted, water-based primer is fine, but use a bonding primer.
-BIN primer is dry enough for a re-coat in about forty five minutes to one hour.
+If the surface is already painted, a water-based primer is fine, but use a bonding primer.
+BIN primer is dry enough for a re-coat in about forty-five minutes to one hour.

 Sand between coats of primer with 220-grit sandpaper and remove the dust with a vacuum, or forced air.
 Dust removal is crucial.
 Powder from over-spray and sanding dust gets trapped in the corners and leaves rough spots in the finish if you spray over it.
 Spray a second coat and sand it when dry.

 The Best Paint for Bookshelves

 Don't use wall paint on the shelving.
 The paint won't be durable enough to resist scratch and scuff marks.
 Water-based enamel, or water-based alkyd enamel, are two of the better options to go with for shelves.